nkhatpe/Architecture-Projects/README.md

 ### 2. Out-of-Order Pipeline Simulator
 - Built from scratch implementation of an out-of-order execution pipeline
 - Advanced architectural features for improved performance
-- [Note: Original implementation details to be updated]

 ## Instruction Set Architecture (ISA)